-Hank Peters Was the First Step in Building the Indians of 1990s
+Hart Learned the First Step in Building the Indians of 1990s from Peters

 But Peters laid the groundwork for the Indians teams that dominated the 1990s, combining good draft picks with shrewd trades to form a nucleus of talent that helped the Tribe to six American League Central titles – including two World Series appearances – in seven years.

 Peters’ baseball career started in his hometown of St. Louis, where he worked for the Browns as a scout.
 He was left out in the cold when the Browns moved to Baltimore, and became the farm director for the Kansas City Athletics, where he watched players he drafted – like Roger Maris – move on as the Athletics were used as a de facto farm team for the Yankees.
 In 1960, Charles O. Finley, who had become a millionaire in insurance, bought the Athletics.

 Finley, once described as a self-made man who worships his creator, didn’t mesh well with Peters.
 One of Finley’s first hires was Frank “Trader” Lane, who had done untold damage to the Indians’ farm system, once the pride of the major leagues.
 Lane and Peters clashed, to the point where Finley fired Peters.
 Finley later apologized and brought Peters back to be the titular assistant general manager, but in actuality, he made personnel decisions.
 The Athletics drafted players like John Odom, Jim “Catfish” Hunter, Joe Rudi, Dave Duncan (father of former Indian Shelley) and Sal Bando.